 - 1. Milady's Standard Nail Technology, 8th Edition CIMA - 2.
 TDLR- Administrative Rules & Regulations & Cosmetology Laws - 3.
 PSI- CIB: Cosmetology Manicurist License Examination - 4.
 Federal Taxation: Tax on Tips - 5.
-Milady's Business Fundamentals - 6.
-Other web-based and printed materials
+Milady's Business Fundamentals a.
+In a Beauty Salon

 At the conclusion of the Manicurist program, the student would have learned technical abilities, be prepared for the state exams and licensing, obtain retail experience and learn how to build their business, in order to obtain gainful employment.